-Government of Canada- Taking Action on Climate Change This Government of Canada web site explains climate change, the greenhouse effect and ways to reduce greenhouse gas emissions.
+Government of Canada- Climate Change This Government of Canada web site explains climate change, the greenhouse effect and ways to reduce greenhouse gas emissions.
 There are links to resources for teachers and students.
 Teachers can order a climate change teaching kit or find out what Canada is doing to combat climate change.
 The site is very simply written so students could use it to research climate change.
 In the resources for teachers there are also education projects, sources for school project funding and classroom information such as fact sheets and solar car kits available for purchase.–Mary Louise Colantonio

 In Search of the Good Chapter 14 on ecology.
 Supporting Links

-Integrity for Creation Resources of the Order of Friars Minor St. Francis had a profound respect for all of life.
+Care for Creation Resources of the Order of Friars Minor St. Francis had a profound respect for all of life.
 He experienced true solidarity with the poor and marginalized.
 As he embraced Lady Poverty, Francis was freed to live very simply, making peace in every encounter.
 It is these values that inspire our JPIC efforts.
 We work to bring about justice and peace in our world, to end violence and war, poverty and oppression and the destruction of our planet.
 Our efforts are often directed at the systems that cause this oppression and destruction.
 We work in collaboration with Franciscans and others around the world.
 We believe that these common efforts are gradually transforming our world.

 Laudato Si and Study Resources